Skillet Cast Iron Focaccia Bread

 What is the Difference between Ciabatta and Focaccia?

-Ciabatta is a crusty loaf of bread while focaccia is an easy, quick flatbread with toppings similar to pizza.
+Ciabatta is a crusty loaf of bread that features large holes throughout, while focaccia is an easy, quick fluffy flatbread with toppings similar to pizza.

 how to make vegan rosemary focaccia

 - Mix hot water with the yeast, olive oil, salt and flour.
 Cover and allow to rise for 1.5 to 2 hours or until doubled in size.

 - Transfer dough to a 10 inch cast iron skillet and use the tip of your fingers to press the dough and create dimples.

 - Lightly drizzle with olive oil and sprinkle with the toppings.
 Allow to rise again for 1 hour or until the dough looks light and fluffy and risen.

 - Bake your focaccia for 25 to 30 minutes @400”F until lightly golden on top.

 Skillet Vegan Focaccia Bread